 See the college organization chart.

 The president is appointed by and responsible to the board of trustees.
-He is the chief executive officer of the college and also the presiding officer of the faculty and the representative of the faculty to the board.
-The president is an ex officio member of Committee on Academic Policies and Planning (CAPP) and presides at meetings of the Committee on Advancement and Tenure (CAT).
-He recommends the appointment, promotions, salaries, academic tenure, and other conditions of employment for the members of the faculty and for administrative officers.
+The president is the chief executive officer of the college, the presiding officer of the faculty, and the representative of the faculty to the board.
+The president is an ex-officio member of Committee on Academic Policies and Planning (CAPP) and presides at meetings of the Committee on Advancement and Tenure (CAT).
+The president recommends the appointment, promotions, salaries, academic tenure, and other conditions of employment for the members of the faculty and for administrative officers.
 Within budgetary and other limits set by the board of trustees or its executive committee, the president also employs other required staff members of the college.
-He recommends budgets for the management and operation of the college, and he is responsible for sound financial conduct of the college.
-He reports on the state of the college and makes recommendations on desirable changes or clarification of policy at each regular meeting and at appropriate special meetings of the board.
-The vice president for college relations, the dean of the faculty, the vice president and dean of student services, the vice president/treasurer, the dean of admission, and the director of institutional research report to the president.
+Responsible for recommending budgets for the management and operation of the college, the president is responsible for sound financial conduct of the college.
+The president reports on the state of the college and makes recommendations on desirable changes or clarification of policy at each regular meeting and at appropriate special meetings of the board.
+The vice president for college relations, the dean of the faculty, the vice president for student services, the vice president/treasurer, the vice president and dean of admission and financial aid, and the dean of institutional diversity report to the president.